 Barbiturates are substances that act as depressants on the central nervous system.
 In low doses barbiturates have a sedative or tranquilizing effect.
 Increased doses can induce sleep.
 Still higher doses can act as anticonvulsant or anesthetic.

 All barbiturates act in the same way, only differing at the speed with which they do it and the duration of their effects on the body.
-There are ultra-short-acting barbiturates that are used in surgery; short and intermediate-acting barbiturates that induce sleep; and long-acting ones that are the most widely-used for pain relief, for the control of migraine and other severe headaches and for the treatment of epilepsy.
+There are ultra-short-acting barbiturates that are used in surgery; short and intermediate-acting barbiturates that induce sleep; and long-acting ones that are the most widely used for pain relief, for the control of migraines and other severe headaches and for the treatment of epilepsy.

 Under United States law, barbiturates are controlled substances.
 They can have adverse side effects when used in very high doses, and can be addictive when used for extended periods.
 This dependency and its adverse effects will be discussed further down.